Professional snooker career of Ronnie O'Sullivan: 2020–21 season

 Most of this season was played without fans due to covid restrictions, O'Sullivan made 5 ranking tournament finals but lost all of them (Northern Ireland Open, Scottish Open, Welsh Open, Players Championship & Tour Championship).
 He admitted in an interview he only put the effort into half of the finals due to lack of interest with the season being played without crowds.
 This season also saw him use live matches as practise, where he would play on to pot every last ball even in dead frames.
 He lost his world title defence in the 2nd round in a decider against Anthony McGill, trailing 10-6 going into the last session.
 This is the first season since 2010-11 where he didn't win any triple crown events.

 2021–22 season: Equalling Stephen Hendry's record of World Championship wins

-At the 2022 World Championship, O'Sullivan made his 30th Crucible appearance, equalling Steve Davis's record.
-He defeated Judd Trump 18–13 in the final to win his seventh world title — also his 39th ranking title and 21st Triple Crown title — to tie Hendry for the most world titles in the modern era and surpassing Reardon as the oldest world champion in the sport's history.
+At the 2022 World Championship, O'Sullivan made his 30th Crucible appearance, equalling Steve Davis' record.
+He defeated Judd Trump 18–13 in the final to win his seventh world title — also his 39th ranking title and 21st Triple Crown title — to tie Hendry for the most world titles in the modern era.
+Aged 46 years and 148 days, O'Sullivan became the oldest world champion in the sport's history, surpassing Reardon, who had held the record since 1978.

+2022–23 season: Invitational success and breaking Steve Davis's record for most Crucible appearances

+In October 2022, O'Sullivan won the invitational 2022 Hong Kong Masters, defeating Marco Fu 6–4 in a final that was played before 9,000 spectators, a record live audience at a snooker match.
+At the following month's invitational 2022 Champion of Champions, he won the tournament for the fourth time, beating Trump 10–6 in the final.
+However, he reached only two ranking quarter-finals prior to the World Championship, both of which ended in whitewash defeats; he lost 0–6 to Ding in the 2022 UK Championship quarter-finals, the first time he had been whitewashed in any Triple Crown event, and lost 0–5 to Tian Pengfei in the 2023 Welsh Open quarter-finals.
+He did not place highly enough on the one-year ranking list to qualify for the 2023 Players Championship or the 2023 Tour Championship.

+At the 2023 World Snooker Championship, O'Sullivan made a record 31st Crucible appearance, breaking Steve Davis's previous record of 30 appearances.
+In his second-round match against Hossein Vafaei, he made both his 200th century break at the Crucible and his 1,200th century break in professional competition.
+He reached the World Championship quarter-finals for a record-extending 21st time, also becoming the first player to compete in 100 matches at the Crucible, but lost 10–13 to eventual champion Brecel.
+However, he ended the season as world number one.